A client does not pay you to become their friend.

 Create a Google Spreadsheet that you fill with all the tasks that the client has asked you to execute and order them by priority.

 Every time you are done with executing a task, update its status as complete.
-A Google Sheet is a good tool to use when a client requires progress update or have a hard time prioritising the tasks.
+A Google Sheet is a good tool to use when a client requires a progress update or have a hard time prioritizing the tasks.

-It also means that a client cannot claim ignorance if the tasks are not done as he prioritised.
+It also means that a client cannot claim ignorance if the tasks are not done as he prioritized.